Is The Zillow Zestimate Accurate?

 The Zestimate incorporates public and user-submitted data, taking into account home facts, location and market conditions.
 Zillow's algorithm also looks at # of days on market within the zip code and surrounding area - in other words, how long is it taking for a property to sell.
 This becomes a predictor for the Zestimate forecasted value of a property.

-In its current form, Zestimates now leverage machine learning to draw conclusions based on real-time data, which includes sale prices for similar homes in the area and even actual photographs of the house.
+Zestimates leverage machine learning and AI to draw conclusions based on real-time data, which includes sale prices for similar homes in the area and even actual photographs of the house.
+On market properties that are already listed typically have a more accurate Zestimate because it is influenced by the listing price prepared by the agent – a human.

-When pricing your home, a real estate professionals can be extremely helpful in reviewing what similar homes have recently sold for in your area.
-It stands to reason that you could ask for a similar amount.
-They’ll look at any houses that were withdrawn or listings that expired, as well.
-That will help them better understand what current homebuyers are willing to pay.
+Real estate agents typically prepare a comparative market analysis, which can be extremely helpful in reviewing what similar homes have recently sold for in your area.
+The agent will also look at any houses that were withdrawn or listings that expired, as well.
+This will help them better understand what current homebuyers are willing to pay and where other sellers fell short.

 Should You Trust the Zillow Zestimate?

-Should you absolutely never use a Zillow Zestimate?
+Should you avoid using a Zillow Zestimate when determining the value of your home?
 No, definitely not.
 It’s a single data point that you should consider but not the definitive home valuation you should hang your hat on.
 Market trends can change fast based on interest rates and inventory of available homes in your area.
 The housing market can be strong in one part of a city, but may be struggling in another part of the city.

 When you become serious about moving forward with selling your home, it is highly recommended to get a home valuation from a local agent.
 You can’t price your home to sell until you have an accurate valuation, and that’s something only an experienced real estate agent can provide, who has experience with your local housing market.